Mecha-Weasel/fof-map-preview-thumbnail-archive/README.md

-# fof-map-preview-thumbnail-archive
+# Fistful of Frags Map Preview Thumbnail Archive
-An archive of preview thumbnails for custom/3rd-party maps for use in the Fistful of Frags (FoF) Highlighted Server Browser (HSB)
+An archive of preview thumbnails for custom/3rd-party maps for use in the Fistful of Frags (FoF) Highlighted Server Browser (HSB) feature.

-A Work-In-Progress
+## For anyone running the older system:

-This system is intended to replace the equivalent functionality previously provided older efforts (https://github.com/Mecha-Weasel/spittoon/blob/main/FoF-Community-Map-Thumbnails-Update.md).
-For anyone running the older system:
+* This system is intended to replace the equivalent functionality previously provided older efforts (https://github.com/Mecha-Weasel/spittoon/blob/main/FoF-Community-Map-Thumbnails-Update.md)
 * There is no rush to do anything.
 * Eventually, uninstall the older system - using the Windows Control Panel's "Programs and Features" area.
 * After uninstalling the older system, install this new one.

+## How to install this newer system:
 * On Windows, just download the "install-fof-map-thumbnails.cmd" file to the "fof" sub-folder where Fistful of Frags is installed (see further below).
 * Run that "install-fof-map-thumbnails.cmd" file, and it will download the archive (in .zip format), and extract it in the required location.
 * Similar scripts for Linux Mint are also under development, but are not yet ready for use.

-Changes from the older system:
+## Changes from the older system:
 * No Windows binary executable (.exe file).
 * The installer for Windows is just a "batch-file" (.cmd file).
 * The uninstaller for Windows is also just a "batch-file" (.cmd file).